Killing of Samia Sarwar: Background

-At this point, Nadir Mirza returned to his work as an army captain in Peshawar, mindful that the Pakistani military took an extremely dim view of their officers cavorting with married women, and that he might even face a court martial for this misdemeanor.
-With money running short and no support forthcoming from relatives or others, either of money or shelter, Samia took refuge in Dastak, a shelter for women in Lahore.
-She particularly chose Dastak because that shelter was run by Asma Jehangir, a staunch feminist and left wing activist.
-At Dastak, Samia knew she would receive not just food and shelter but also free legal counsel and active support for her wish to break up her marriage and marry her lover.
+After a frantic search, Sarwar's parents located her and threatened her with dire consequences if she did not come back quietly and returned to her husband.
+With money running short and no support forthcoming from relatives or others, either of money or shelter, Sarwar took refuge in Dastak, a shelter for women in Lahore.
+She particularly chose Dastak because that shelter was run by Asma Jehangir, a staunch feminist and women's rights activist.
+At Dastak, Sarwar knew she would receive not just food and shelter but also free legal counsel.